Cogitate-consortium/cogitate-data/docs/03_cogdataset.md

 Subjects who were unable to complete a sufficient number of trials due to excessive muscular artifacts, movement, noisy recordings, or a decision by the subject to terminate the experiment were excluded.
 In addition, data was also excluded if it did not pass any of the pre-defined data quality checks.

+#### Deviations and Missing Data

+<span style="background-color: red"><b>Attention 1:</b></span>
+**The iEEG data for the seven subjects listed below do not have the correct sampling rate in the original EDF files.
+The correct sampling rate for these subjects is 2048 Hz.
+The raw data has not been updated with the correct sampling rate to avoid alignment issues when constructing the events.
+However, the same measurements in the BIDS release, provided in the <a href="https://www.brainproducts.com/support-resources/brainvision-core-data-format-1-0/" target="_blank">BrainVision</a> format, have the correct sampling rate as expected.**

+**Subject_ID:** CE106, CE107, CE108, CE112, CE115, CE118, CE120

+<span style="background-color: red"><b>Attention 2:</b></span>
+**Subject “CG102” is missing the first “Run” and contains only DurR2, DurR3, DurR4, DurR5.**

+<span style="background-color: red"><b>Attention 3:</b></span>
+**The following subjects are missing “Exit Questionnaires”:**

+**Subject_ID:** CF103, CF105, CF106, CF110, CF112, CF113, CF116, CF117, CF119, CF120, CF121, CF122, CF124, CF125, CF126

+<span style="background-color: red"><b>Please note:</b></span>
+**MR and CT data were collected for the subjects at Brigham and Women’s Hospital and Children’s Hospital Boston.
+However, due to the data protection policies, they are not included in the COGITATE Data Release.**